Shopify/quilt/packages/react-i18n/README.md

 - `timezone`: the default timezone to use for timezone-aware formatting.
 - `currency`: the default currency to use for currency-aware formatting.
 - `pseudolocalize`: whether to perform [pseudolocalization](https://github.com/Shopify/pseudolocalization) on your translations.
+- `onError`: a callback to use when recoverable i18n-related errors happen.
+If not provided, these errors will be re-thrown wherever they occur.
+If it is provided and it does not re-throw the passed error, the translation or formatting that caused the error will return an empty string.
+This function will be called with the error object.

 ```ts
 import {